From folk stories and traditions to food, drink and costumes, learn about just some of the ways Chinese New Year is celebrated

 What happens during Chinese New Year?
-The Newham Chinese Association explain some of the traditions, festivals and customs that take place when Chinese New Year is celebrated.
+Members of the Newham Chinese Association explain some of the traditions, festivals and customs that take place when Chinese New Year is celebrated.

-From folk stories and traditions to food, drink and costumes, learn facts about Chinese New Year below, including how Chinese New Year is celebrated in China and the UK.
+From folk stories and traditions to food, drink and costumes, discover facts about Chinese New Year and how it is celebrated both in China and the UK.

 The Chinese New Year (新年) is also known as the Spring Festival (春节).
 It is the most solemn festival of the year for every Chinese and has been celebrated in China for thousands of years, with various forms of activities among the diverse regions of China.